EU Blue Card in Germany: how to get in 2023

-An EU Blue Card is a special type of a residence permit in the countries of the European Union that provides the right to work in the EU to foreign highly-qualified professionals.
+The EU Blue Card is a special type of temporary residence permit in the countries of the European Union that provides the right to work in the EU to foreign highly-qualified professionals.
 Non-EU and Schengen area citizens may apply for a Blue Card.

-A Blue Card for Germany is often obtained by IT professionals, engineers, doctors, bank employees, financial analysts, lawyers, sales managers, teachers, and scientists.
+A Blue Card for Germany is often obtained by IT professionals, engineers, doctors, bank employees, financial analysts, lawyers, sales managers, academics, and scientists.

 To qualify for the Blue Card, an applicant must:

-- Find a vacant position in Germany that conforms to your completed education and existing qualification,
+- Find a vacant position in Germany that matches your qualification;

 An applicant for an EU Blue Card must have their education and qualification recognised in Germany.
 You can check whether or not your foreign degree is recognised in Germany in the database ANABIN.
 Read how to have your professional qualification recognised in Germany on the official platform dedicated to qualification recognition available in German and ten other languages.

 Advantages of the EU Blue Card for Germany

 - A foreigner obtains a residence permit for Germany for a validity period of the employment agreement and is granted additional three months to look for another job.